Why Do You Need To Stop Smoking Before Surgery?

 - Serious Risks to Your Heart– There is an increased risk for issues regarding your heart both during and after surgery, due to smoking.

 All things considered, it is your best bet to quit smoking before undergoing surgery.
-Your doctor or surgeon can advise you to the suggested length of time you need to quit before your surgery day.
+We’ll let you know the length of time you need to quit before your surgery day.
 In addition, surgery may be the opportune time for a smoker to truly kick the habit for good.
-Consider the reasons why you need to stop smoking before surgery, weigh them carefully, and consult with your doctor or surgeon for further counsel.
+Consider the reasons why you need to stop smoking before surgery and weigh them carefully.